vasvlad/aws_s3_glaicer_collector/README.md

 Show information on web.

-1. You need copy files bs3.php index.html and file  base.conf to web directory
+1. You need copy files bs3.php index.html and file base.conf and directories jquery and css to web directory

 2. Run browser for view result